andrey1s/TwitterBootstrapBundle/Resources/doc/index.md

 Getting Started With TwitterBootstrapBundle
 ===========================================

-## Installation
+## Installation and usage

-Installation is a quick (I promise!)
-7 step process:
+Installation and usage is a quick:

 1. Download TwitterBootstrapBundle using composer
 2. Enable the Bundle